Understanding SPDR Select Sector Fund - Energy Select Sector's Unusual Options Activity | Benzinga

 Understanding SPDR Select Sector Fund - Energy Select Sector's Unusual Options Activity

-SPDR Select Sector Fund – Energy Select Sector (NYSE:XLE) shares experienced unusual options activity on Friday.
-The stock price moved down to $49.45 following the option alert.
+On Tuesday, shares of SPDR Select Sector Fund – Energy Select Sector (NYSE:XLE) saw unusual options activity.
+After the option alert, the stock price moved up to $49.39.

 - Option Type: SWEEP